 Downloads

-The button below will take you to our dataset Google drive folder.
+The button below will take you to our datasets on KiltHub.
 Descriptions of the data organization and label files are in the readme file.
+Set 2 is the larger and newer dataset.

 This effort is IRB approved under Carnegie Mellon University protocols STUDY2019_00000116 and STUDY2021_00000199.
 Please contact Aaron Steinfeld for IRB related issues.

 Hardware setup used while collecting the TBD pedestrian dataset.
-Blue circles indicate positions of RGB cameras.
-Green box shows our mobile cart with a 360 camera and stereo camera which imitate a mobile robot sensor suite.
-The cart is manually pushed by a researcher during recording.
+Blue circles indicate the positions of RGB cameras.
+Green box shows our suitcase robot with a 360 camera and stereo camera.
+The robot is manually pulled along the side of a researcher during recording.
 The white area is where trajectory labels are collected.

 We positioned three FLIR Blackfly RGB cameras surrounding the scene on the upper floors overlooking the ground level at roughly 90 degrees apart from each other.
 Compared to a single overhead camera, multiple cameras ensure better pedestrian labeling accuracy.
 The RGB cameras are connected to portable computers powered by lead-acid batteries.
 We also positioned three more units on the ground floor but did not use them for pedestrian labeling.